 - Pepper VA

-However, bear in mind that you’ll also be saving money through hiring a freelancer rather than a staff member, and also you won’t need to provide office space and equipment.
+You also won’t need to provide office space and equipment.
 In other words, the savings go beyond the hourly rate.

 Of course, you’ll need to consider all the same factors you would when hiring anyone, anywhere.
 Factor in: